gha-trigger/gha-trigger.github.io/docs/index.md

 - The experience for rerunning and canceling CI is a little bad
   - [ref.
 How to rerun and cancel CI](#how-to-rerun-and-cancel-ci)
 - 💰 It spends money
+  - gha-trigger uses AWS resources such as Lambda
 - You have to set up and maintain `gha-trigger`
   - Continous update
   - Monitoring